The 4 most popular paragon alternatives

 The Merge.dev website

 Merge is a unified API, which means it abstracts away several similar APIs (e.g. CRMs) into a single API.
 This has the advantage that you can get several integrations with a single API interface.
-But also limits what you can access from these APIs to just the most common features and data: Unified APIs can only give you the lowest common denominator of the APIs they abstract away.

 Unlike Paragon, Merge does not have a low-code or no-code interface and requires your engineering team to write integrations.
 It supports several different categories of unified APIs and has a similar API coverage overall to Paragon.